People

 Stephen Taylor

-Stephen Taylor is an Junior Specialist at the University of California, Santa Cruz.
+Stephen Taylor was a Junior Specialist at the University of California, Santa Cruz.
 With a focus on phenomena such as voltage reversal in microbial fuel cells, and designing more robust containers for soil microbial fuel cells.
 Stephen graduated from UC Santa Cruz in fall 2022 with a degree in Robotics Engineering.

 Josie Dominguez